stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/result/results/index.md

 <tr id="parameter-page">
     <td><CopyableCode code="page" /></td>
     <td><code>integer (int64)</code></td>
     <td>Number of the page of results to return.
-The number can range from 0 to the total number of pages minus 1. (minimum: 0, default: 0)</td>
+The number can range from 0 to the total number of pages minus 1.</td>
 </tr>
 </tbody>
 </table>